FraunhoferIVV/fastiot/README.md

 ## Getting started

-It is always recommended to use a separate virtual environment for each project, so let’s create one: `python3 -m venv venv` and use it: `source venv/bin/activate`
+It is always recommended to use a separate virtual environment for each project, so let’s create one:
+`python3 -m venv venv` and use it: `source venv/bin/activate`

-Afterwards you can install FastIoT: `python3 -m pip install fastiot`
+Afterwards you can install FastIoT: `python3 -m pip install "fastiot[dev]"`

-To setup a new project with the name `my_first_project` you can now run: `fiot create new-project my_first_project`
+To set up a new project with the name `my_first_project` you can now run: `fiot create new-project my_first_project`

 Within this repository you can find some sample services to use as template.
 Or you can simply ask the CLI to create a new services: `fiot create new-service my_first_service`.